LukaszNowakPL/react-bootstrap-tools/README.md

 ### 3rd party packages

-If you attach any 3rd party package please mention it on `dependency` section of your `package.json` file as well as on `module.export.externals` of your `config/webpack.config.prod.js` file.
+If you attach any 3rd party package please mention it on `devDependencies` section of your `package.json` file as well as on `module.export.externals` of your `config/webpack.config.prod.js` file.

 package.json

 ```
 {
-  "dependencies": {
+  "devDependencies": {
     "react-bootstrap": "^1.0.0-beta.3"
   },
 }
 ```

 config/webpack.config.prod.js

 ```
 module.exports = {
     externals: {